projectatomic/atomic-site/source/blog/2016-03-15-selinux-and-docker-part-2.md

 ---
 title: Extending SELinux Policy for Containers
 author: dwalsh
-date: 2016-03-14 10:00:00 UTC
+date: 2016-03-15 12:12:00 UTC
 tags: selinux, security, containers, docker
 comments: true
 published: true
 ---

-## The Problem: A Logger SPC

-A developer contacted me about building a container which will run as a log aggregator for `fluentd`.
+A developer contacted me about building a container that will run as a log aggregator for `fluentd`.
 This container needed to be a [SPC container](http://developers.redhat.com/blog/2014/11/06/introducing-a-super-privileged-container-concept/) that would manage parts of the host system, namely the log files under /var/logs.

 Being a good conscientious developer, he wanted to run his application as securely as possible.
 The option he wanted to avoid was running the container in `--privileged` mode, removing all security from the container.
 When he ran his container `SELinux` complained about the container processes trying to read log files.

+## The Problem: A Logger SPC

 He asked me if there was a way to run a container where SELinux would allow the access but the container process could still be confined.
 I suggested that he could disable SELinux protections for just this container, leaving SELinux enforcing on for the other containers and for the host: